joshuasrichardson/AntHillSearch/README.md

 - <code>shouldReport</code>: Boolean that decides whether information about the hub is sent to a Rest API.

 - <code>shouldRecord</code>: Boolean that decides whether the simulation is recorded to the recording.json file.

-- <code>shouldDraw</code>: Boolean that decides whether the simulation is drawn onto the screen.

 - <code>convergenceFraction</code>: Float that sets the percentage of agents that need to be assigned to one site before the simulation will end.